Home

 – David Block, Gliknik Co-Founder & CEO

-GL-2045 is a recombinant Fc fusion protein in clinical trial designed to mimic the effects of the pooled human blood product IVIG in treating autoimmune disease.
-IVIG sells about $12 billion annually and is approved for use clinically in numerous autoimmune diseases.
-Gliknik has full ownership of GL-2045 and has all responsibility for ongoing clinical development of the compound.
+GL-2045 is a recombinant Fc fusion protein in clinical trial which mimics the effects of the pooled human blood product IVIG in treating autoimmune disease.
+IVIG sells about $9 billion in autoimmune diseases annually, is approved for use clinically in numerous autoimmune diseases, and is in chronic short supply in every country.
+Gliknik retains full ownership of GL-2045.

 Learn More About GL-2045 »

-GL-0719 is a recombinant Fc fusion protein in clinical trial designed to selectively inhibit the classical and lectin complement pathways, leaving intact the alternative and terminal complement pathways.
+GL-0719 is a recombinant Fc fusion protein in clinical trial designed to selectively inhibit the classical and lectin complement pathways, leaving intact the terminal complement pathway.
 GL-0719 is designed for treating autoimmune diseases caused by over-activation of the classical and lectin pathways.
+Gliknik retains full ownership of GL-0719.

 Learn More About GL-0719 »